What is a credit history and why is it important?

 How do I check my credit history?

 You can check your credit history online for free through the three main credit reference agencies in the UK: Experian, Equifax and TransUnion.
-You can check your Equifax report for free (for life) using CredAbility.
+You can check your Equifax report for free (for life) using our member-only platform, CredAbility.

 They’ll ask you to fill out some details, like your address history and employment details, so they can access your credit report.
 Generally speaking, the better your credit history is the higher your credit should be as a result.